 Hothouse 6.5: Full-Length Plays, Full Throttle Development

-Thanks to the generous support of the Reva and David Logan Foundation, Theater Alliance is taking an active role in fostering the DC region as a hotbed for new plays from varied voices and perspectives.
-Over the course of Season 15, we will be working on several full-length plays that will receive public readings at dates to be announced.
+Thanks to the generous support of The Revada Foundation, Theater Alliance is taking an active role in fostering the DC region as a hotbed for new plays from varied voices and perspectives.
+Over the course of Season 16, we will be working on several full-length plays that will receive public readings at dates to be announced.